Ridge Historical Society

 10621 S. Seeley Ave.

-Visit the home of the Ridge Historical Society, the group charged with preserving and interpreting the history of the Beverly Hills, Morgan Park, Washington Heights and Mount Greenwood communities.
-The group has been located in the Graver-Driscoll House, originally designed for affluent homebuilder Herbert Graver in 1922, since the early 1970s.
-The house is situated on the Blue Island Ridge, a railroad-adjacent natural elevation that attracted the development of large homes and mansions in the late 19th and early 20th centuries.
-Architect John T. Hetherington, known for designing other graceful period revival homes in the area, intended this brick and stone Tudor Revival-style home to nestle into the sloping hillside.
-It features walkout terraces and elegant landscaping.
+The Ridge Historical Society preserves and interprets the history of the Beverly Hills, Morgan Park, Washington Heights and Mount Greenwood communities.
+Since the 1970s, the group has operated out of the Graver-Driscoll House, originally designed for homebuilder Herbert Graver in 1922.
+The house is situated on the Blue Island Ridge, a railroad-adjacent natural elevation that attracted the development of large homes and mansions to the area in the late 19th and early 20th centuries.
+Architect John T. Hetherington, known for designing other graceful period revival houses nearby, intended this brick and stone Tudor Revival-style residence to nestle into the sloping hillside.
+The property features walkout terraces and elegant landscaping.